sebastiansulinski/ssd-select/README.md

 <script>
     $.fn.ssdSelect({
         selector : '[data-ssd-select]',
-        type_attribute : 'data-ssd-select',
+        action_attribute : 'data-ssd-select',
         hideClass: 'dn'
     });
 </script>
 ```

 - The `selector` represents the attribute that will attach the plugin to the element.
-- The `type_attribute` represents the attribute that will store the type of the event required.
+- The `action_attribute` represents the attribute that will store the type of the action required.
 - The `hideClass` is used to specify the class name that has `display` set to `none` as it will be used to show and hide certain elements.

 ```